 In addition, the City has collaborated with the WHA during past program years during the development of our Annual Action Plans to discuss how the City could help address the needs of public housing, such as a sidewalk project that was completed in PY2017 at a WHA apartment complex.
+The City is collaborating with the WHA again in PY 2023, providing \$30,000 in funding to assist with the WHA's planned Meadowbrook Apartment Complex Sidewalk Project.

-While no specific projects were completed this year, Staff has developed an ongoing dialogue and relationship with the WHA so that we can be in a good position as new project ideas arise in the future.
+While no specific projects were completed this year, Staff has developed an ongoing dialogue and relationship with the WHA so that we can be in a good position as new project ideas arise in the future, such as the one noted above for PY 2023.